 The credit standing of subcontractors is reviewed, and the risk of default estimated for each significant counterparty position.
 Monitoring is ongoing and period end positions are reported to the Board on a quarterly basis.
-The Consolidated Group's largest credit risk exposure to a project at 31 March 2015 was to the Pinderfields
+The Consolidated Group's largest credit risk exposure to a project at 31 March 2015 was to the Pinderfields & Pontefract Hospitals project (6% of portfolio by value) and the largest subcontractor counterparty risk exposure was to subsidiaries of the Carillion group which provided facilities management services in respect of 17% of the portfolio by value.

-4. Financial instruments (continued)
+Credit risk (continued)